Lucaskolinger/dreamcapture-v1/README.md

 ## Contributing
 To learn more about how to add new pages and use the component library, check out the wiki-tab!
+Get a preview of the current development state here: www.dreamcapture-test.netlify.app